vnktnm/intelligent-chat-service/postman/README.md

 - If there are pending interactions, copy an interaction ID and set it as the `interactionId` variable
 - Submit a response using the "Submit Human Response" request

+#### For Step-Based Workflows:

+1. Run the "Step-based Workflow with Human Interaction" request
+2. Check the "Check Pending Human Interactions" request
+3. Copy an interaction ID from the response and set it as the `interactionId` variable
+4. Submit a response using the "Submit Human Response (Step-based)" request

+#### For Graph-Based Workflows:

+1. Run the "Graph-based Workflow with Human Interaction" request
+2. Check the "Check Pending Human Interactions" request
+3. Copy an interaction ID from the response and set it as the `graphInteractionId` variable
+4. Submit a response using the "Submit Human Response (Graph-based)" request

 ### 4. Tool Management

 After creating a tool: